 We have a large, well organised archive at Nottinghamshire Guides’ HQ.
 The county archivist, Sue Davies, is always willing to help people find out more about our history.
-Please contact her through the guide office with any queries you might have, or any items you would like to donate to the Archives collection.
+Please contact her on firstname.lastname@example.org with any queries you might have, or any items you would like to donate to the Archives collection.

 Old uniforms and other artefacts may be borrowed, please give as much notice as possible.

 - Lord Baden-Powell held an experimental camp for 20 boys on Brownsea Island